Burwood/containers101/containers_lab/azure/task_2.md

  2. Is this an official image? - When you do a **`docker search`** one of the columns of information listed is **official**
  3. Are many people using this image? - Like food, the number of people consuming an image tends to lend credence to its quality.
 Another one of the columns of **`docker search`** is **Stars**
  4. Is this an automated build? - Image as Code or Automated Builds allow you to see in file form exactly how this image was created and note any failures...
 See this Bitnami Node image for example: https://hub.docker.com/r/bitnami/node/builds
- 5. What's going on inside a non-automated build?  - Once you pull down an image you can execute the following command: **`docker inspect node`**
+ 5. What's going on inside a non-automated build?  - In the next task you will pull down an image and you can execute the following command: **`docker inspect node`**
 The output of that command shows things like **Parent**, **ENV**, **Cmd**,  among other things.

 [Continue to the Next Task](https://github.com/Burwood/containers101/blob/azure/containers_lab/azure/task_3.md)